 Brisbane Catholic Education Student Wellbeing Personnel

-In Brisbane Catholic Education Secondary schools and P-12 schools a Guidance Counsellor is provided on a fulltime basis when student numbers reach 400.
+In Brisbane Catholic Education Secondary schools and P-12 schools a Guidance Counsellor is provided on a fulltime basis when student numbers reach 40 and a second Guidance Counsellor is allocated at 900 students.
 Those under 400 are staffed according to a pro rata formula.
-In primary schools Guidance Counselling services are provided to a cluster of schools on a ratio of 1 full time position to 800 students.
+In primary schools Guidance Counselling services are provided to a cluster of schools on a pro rata ratio of 1 full time position to 800 students.
+Many schools choose to staff above this ratio.
+Contact your local school to enquire how you or your child can access the Guidance Counsellor services.

 School Pastoral Workers: are committed to a ministry which values the dignity and potential of individuals within the school community.
 School Pastoral Workers walk with students, particularly the marginalised and disadvantaged, through the course of their lives at school, as well as being supportive of parents and staff.
-School Pastoral Workers are provided to some schools on a need basis.
+School Pastoral Workers are members of religious orders.

 Education Officers - Student Wellbeing: provide supervision and professional advice, support and reporting in the areas of student wellbeing, guidance and counselling, behaviour education, social and emotional development and pastoral care.
 They support the Guidance Counsellors and School Pastoral Workers to carry out their role and to work with staff and communities to contribute to student wellbeing.

-Education Officers - Student Wellbeing (Student Behaviour Support): provide consultancy and professional learning opportunities regarding Brisbane Catholic Education Student Behaviour Support Policy and procedures, and whole school approaches to behaviour support and wellbeing.
+Education Officers - Student Behaviour Support: provide consultancy and professional learning opportunities regarding Brisbane Catholic Education Student Behaviour Support Policy and procedures, and whole school approaches to behaviour support and wellbeing.

 Lead Education Advisor - Student Wellbeing: provides leadership, advice and support in student wellbeing and liaises with multi-disciplinary teams working with schools to improve wellbeing, safety and educational outcomes for students.
 Key areas of responsibility include responsive support to schools, guidance and counselling services, student behaviour support and proactive approaches to wellbeing within schools.